maxnowack/signaldb/docs/replication/index.md

   // If a persistence adapter is used, the data is loaded first and will be updated after the server data is fetched
   // If the data will be updated, the data will be saved to the persistence adapter and pushed to the server simultaneously
   persistence: createLocalStorageAdapter('todos'),

+  // Optionally you can also specify a mergeItems function to merge items
+  // if they're returned by multiple fetchQueryItems calls.
+  mergeItems: (itemA, itemB) => ({ ...itemA, ...itemB }),
 })

 // You can also observe the loading state of the collection.